But no one knows how far it goes.

 - When toddler Moana holds a leaf over the baby turtle to help it get to the sea safely it is a reference to Stitch doing the same in Lilo & Stitch and the baby turtle is Squirt, complete with his shell flower pattern.

-- The entire scene with Tamatoa has a light at the top of the cave, and the cave resemble's Ariel's Grotto from The Little Mermaid.
+- The entire scene with Tamatoa has a light at the top of the cave, and the cave resembles Ariel's Grotto from The Little Mermaid (1989).
 The Stinger also has Tamatoa comment that the audience would care about him more if he was a crab with a Jamaican accent named Sebastian.

 - While attempting to use his shapeshifting powers, Maui accidentally turns into Sven for a split second.

-- When Tui accidentally releases some mats that shows monsters, one of them includes Marshmallow.
+- When Tui accidentally releases some mats that show monsters, one of them includes Marshmallow.